Rams need rebound effort when ailing Eagles visit Coliseum

 McVay has never lost consecutive games, and no team has beaten the Rams twice during his two seasons - but Philadelphia has a chance to do both.
 The coach has no trouble getting his players' attention this week with the combination of their second loss and a visit from the champs.

-The Rams don't know whether they'll face Wentz, who didn't practice Wednesday or Thursday because of his back injury.
+Wentz did not practice Wednesday or Thursday and on Saturday was declared out for the Rams game.
 Wentz's second NFL season ended at the Coliseum a year ago when he tore a ligament in his left knee, but Nick Foles relieved him and led the Eagles to that win over his former franchise, clinching the NFC East in the process.

 Along with his Super Bowl MVP award, Foles always has motivation against the Rams: He started 11 games for the team in St. Louis in 2015, but he asked to leave after the Rams drafted Jared Goff in the ensuing spring.